 The Department’s victory in Garcia is a clear-cut win for public health across N.Y.C. after months of protracted litigation and appeals.
 Against the backdrop of continuing legal challenges to local flu vaccination requirements and dwindling childhood vaccination rates in many communities, the decision is also a national triumph bridging traditional and modern public health norms.
 It echoes principles from the century-old decision in Jacobson v.
 Massachusetts (1905) in which the U.S. Supreme Court endorsed the public health authority to require vaccination.
 Consistent with Jacobson, the N.Y.
 Court of Appeals in Garcia respects the need for local vaccination policies under home rule powers.
 Yet, the court also supports the promotion of local public health innovations balancing individual and communal interests at the heart of best public health practices.

-This blog was developed by Drew Hensley, J.D.
+This post by Drew Hensley, J.D.
 Candidate (2020), Sandra Day O’Connor College of Law, Arizona State University, and James G. Hodge, Jr., J.D., L.L.M., Director, Network for Public Health Law – Western Region, with input from Tom Merrill, JD, General Counsel, N.Y.C.
 Department of Health and Mental Hygiene.

 The Network for Public Health Law provides information and technical assistance on issues related to public health.
 The legal information and assistance provided in this document do not constitute legal advice or legal representation.
 For legal advice, readers should consult a lawyer in their state.

 Support for the Network is provided by the Robert Wood Johnson Foundation (RWJF).
 The views expressed in this post do not necessarily represent the views of, and should not be attributed to, RWJF.